 Catherine Quin wasn’t always a designer.
 In fact, the Bermuda-born, London-based purveyor of ultra-wearable, minimal pieces started out as a lawyer at Lincoln’s Inn.
 It was only by chance that Quin discovered that renowned fashion school Central Saint Martins was just a ten-minute walk from her law firm.
 Their exciting array of courses drew her in, allowing her to study design and marketing courses in her spare time, ultimately resulting in the launch of her fashion career.

-We chatted to Quin about how she went from lawyer to ready-to-wear designer, find out what inspires her and get the her the lowdown on her recent road trip to Marfa in Texas.
+We chatted to Quin about how she went from lawyer to ready-to-wear designer, find out what inspires her and got the lowdown on her recent road trip to Marfa in Texas.

 Minimal, ready-to-wear womenswear